Debt Camel

 You may have heard that you can make an affordability complaint about car finance.
 Quite a lot of these are being won, especially if the interest rate was high.

-See Were you sold a car on unaffordable finance? that looks at this.
-You can make this sort of complaint while you are still paying the finance or if the car has been handed back or repossessed.
-You may get back the interest you have paid.
+Were you sold a car on unaffordable finance? looks at this.
+You can make this sort of complaint in any of the following situations:

 Unsure?
 Get help from a debt adviser

-If you need help talk to National Debtline on 0808 808 4000.
+If you need help, talk to National Debtline on 0808 808 4000.

 They can help you get a budget so you know what to offer the car finance lender and your other debts.
 Knowing more about your different options may make things clearer.

-1. Graham O'Malley says
+Graham O'Malley says

 Hi Sara,